Long Point Trail New River Gorge in West Virginia.

 Long Point Trail Map

 The Long Point Trailhead features a spacious parking area that can accommodate approximately 25 to 30 vehicles.
+Vault toilets are available near the trailhead.

 Long Point Trail is one of the most popular hikes in New River Gorge, so if you’re visiting during peak season (spring through fall), be sure to arrive early to secure a parking spot.

-When my husband and I hiked this trail for sunrise, sunset, or during the winter, we never had any trouble finding parking – it’s much quieter outside of peak hours and during the colder months!
+When my husband and I hiked this trail for sunrise, sunset, or during the winter, we never had any trouble finding parking.
+It’s much quieter outside of peak hours and during the colder months!

-🚗 Directions to the trailhead:
+πŸš— Directions to the trailhead:

 • From US 19, take WV-16 south through downtown Fayetteville.